 In many cases, investigators can determine that a “cluster” of cancers isn’t a true cluster.
 For example, the number of cases may not really be higher than expected when other factors that could explain the increase (such as age, gender, and tobacco use) are taken into account.
 Or the types of cancer may not be related to each other.

-A cancer cluster and its cause may be found.
+It is a cancer cluster and its cause is found.

-In some cases, especially when there may be an obvious potential cause, a true cancer cluster may be confirmed.
+Rarely, a true cancer cluster may be confirmed and a cause is identified.
 At that point, steps can be taken to address it.

 A cancer cluster may be found, but no cause can be identified.